dxhub-apps/lexyhub/docs/environment-setup.md

 - Sessions persist via cookies managed by the Supabase helper middleware (`src/middleware.ts`); tokens refresh automatically.
 - The protected app group (`src/app/(app)`) checks for a valid session on every request and redirects unauthenticated visitors back to the login screen.
-- After the first successful login, the backend ensures a corresponding `user_profiles` record exists with the `admin` plan and an effectively unlimited AI usage quota so administrators avoid throttling.
-Update `src/lib/auth/ensure-profile.ts` if a different onboarding plan is required.
+- Admin privileges are granted only to allowlisted email addresses or accounts marked with admin metadata in Supabase.
+During the first authenticated request, the backend ensures a corresponding `user_profiles` record exists and upgrades plan/quota metadata when the account qualifies for admin access.
+Review `src/lib/auth/admin.ts` and `src/lib/auth/ensure-profile.ts` when adjusting onboarding rules.
 - To avoid trusting potentially tampered cookie data, server components and middleware call `supabase.auth.getUser()` to validate the authenticated user and then merge the returned payload into the session object passed to React context.
   This keeps initial session hydration working for the client while ensuring authorization decisions rely on data that is